T351 Week 2 (Tues) Summer 2015

 - Final Project P. Proposal Due

 - Lab Wednesday - Pitch Drama/Storytelling Ideas.
 Cover continuity & graphics.
-Will have a little time to fine-tune Audio/News/Reflector projects.
+Will have a little time to edit & review the Audio/News/Reflector projects.

-is dedicated for you to shoot your Art Videos
+is dedicated for you to shoot your Art Videos.
+We'll look at these Tuesday.

 - Next week we'll cover lighting & you'll shoot your interview/feature